 \subsubsection{$\tilde{\nu}_\tau\tilde{\mu}^-\tilde{e}^+$ direction with $\phi_0=\phi_{\rm max}$}

 Now we move on to the case of $L_iL_je_k=\tilde{\nu}_\tau\tilde{\mu}^-\tilde{e}^+$.
 The Q balls decay into $\nu_\tau\nu_\mu\bar{\nu}_e$ in the first place.
 However, positrons cannot be produced until the decay channel into muons opens, since the decay products would be $\nu_\tau\mu^-e^+$.
-In this case, the charge fraction that creates positrons will be smaller, which leads that the scenario may work for larger $M_F$, as shown in Fig.~\ref{fig10}.
+In this case, the charge fraction that creates positrons will be smaller, which leads to the fact that the scenario may work for larger $M_F$, as shown in Fig.~\ref{fig11}.

-In this figure, we also plot the charge of the Q balls when the decay into muons are allowed in dashed magenta line.
+In this figure, we also plot the charge of the Q balls when the decay into muons are allowed in the solid magenta line.
 It is obtained from $\omega_Q > m_\mu$, where $m_\mu$ is the muon mass, as